bioball/bioball.github.io/about.md

 title: about Dan Chao
 ---

-### Who is this guy?

 Hi there!
 My name is **Dan Chao**, and I am a software engineer, specializing in full-stack web development.
-You can ask me just about anything about JavaScript and I can probably give you the answer, and am quite adept with Ruby as well.
+I am extremely fluent in JavaScript, and am quite adept with Ruby as well.
+My main areas of focus are on Backbone, Angular, Node, Express, Rails and Sinatra.

 I am currently attending [Hack Reactor](http://www.hackreactor.com), an intensive coding school for web development, and am also participating in [Famo.us](http://famo.us) private beta program, where I am contributing to the development of their revolutionary pre-release framework.